emacsorphanage/popwin/README.markdown

 When you want to show buffers in a popup window as you like, you need to write a configuration about `popwin:special-display-config`.

-This varaiable is a list of a form like `(pattern :regexp REGEXP :width WIDTH :height HEIGHT :position POS :noselect NOSEL :stick STICK)`.
+This variable is a list of a form like `(pattern :regexp REGEXP :width WIDTH :height HEIGHT :position POS :noselect NOSEL :stick STICK)`.
 Only `pattern` is necessary and other keywords are optional. `PATTERN` is string or symbol.
 If string, it indicates which buffers should be shown in a popup window.
 If symbol, it indicates